-Year 7 is an important time, as pupils make the transition from Primary to Secondary school.
+Year 7 is an important time, as pupils make the transition from primary to secondary school.
 During their first year, pupils will have the opportunity to partake in a range of activities to help them settle into their new school.
-At Hurstmere we have a set of seven values that all students should expect to work on during their time with us, these are: Resilience, Teamwork, Self-Belief, Respect, Ambition, Leadership and Integrity.
+At Hurstmere we have seven core values that all students should expect to develop during their time with us, these are: resilience, teamwork, self-belief, respect, ambition, leadership and integrity.

-Moving to a new school can create a feeling of anxiety and it is important for students to ensure they speak out to staff when issues arise.
-Our Pastoral team are here to support your son through his journey at Hurstmere school and provide him with the tools he needs to reach his full potential.
-As parents, we encourage you to take an active role in your son’s education, assisting with homework, ensuring deadlines are met, developing organisational skills and supporting the school.
+Moving to a new school can create feelings of anxiety and it is important for pupils to ensure they speak to staff when issues arise.
+Our pastoral team are here to support your son through his journey at Hurstmere, and provide him with the tools he needs to reach his full potential.
+As parents, we encourage you to take an active role in your son’s education, assisting with homework, ensuring deadlines are met, developing organisational skills, and supporting the school.
 Maintaining a positive home/school relationship is a way to foster trust and develop the understanding that we all have the student at the centre of our decisions.
-Having a growth mindset (the belief that you are in control of your own ability, can learn and improve) is the key to success.
+Having a growth mindset (the belief that you are in control of your own ability, and can learn and improve) is the key to success.
 Yes, hard work, effort, and persistence are all important, but not as important as having that underlying belief that you are in control of your own destiny.

-Staff at Hurstmere are here to support pupils as they make their way through the school.
-We offer a range of support which include: EIT’s Referral programme, Accelerated Reading, Peer Mentoring, SEMH support, Educational Psychologist, Student Welfare Access Panel – SWAP, Counselling, School Nurse.
-We can also support student by recommending external agencies such as GP, CAMHS and EHCP along with Bexley student support.
-In year 7 we have currently set up 1:1 in class support for students with EHCP and have opened this to other students who would gain from this small group interaction.
+We offer a range of support which includes: Early Intervention Team’s Referral programme, Accelerated Reading, Peer Mentoring, SEMH support, Educational Psychologist, Student Welfare Access Panel – SWAP, Counselling and the School Nurse.
+We can also support pupils by recommending external agencies such as GPs, CAMHS and EHCP along with Bexley student support.
+Pupils in Year 7 may also be selected to take part in other supportive programmes run by a variety of staff at school.

-As a school we like to focus on the positive achievements of students in lessons, around the school and any extra-curricular activities performed.
-Pupil achievements are recognised and rewarded by gaining house points which are allocated to them individually and their house throughout the year.
-We monitor the totals for the week and the Head of Year will issue a positive postcard home to parents for the top 10 students in the year group.
-The cumulative scores are then used to support the reward system within the year group, with certificates, Bronze, Silver and Gold awards, being sent home, as well as their names being entered into a half termly prize draw.
+As a school we like to focus on the positive achievements of pupils in lessons, around the school, and any extra-curricular activities performed.
+Pupil achievements are recognised and rewarded by gaining house points which are allocated to them individually, and their house, throughout the year.
+We monitor the totals for the week and the Raising Standards Leader will issue a positive postcard home to parents for the top 10 students in the year group.
+The cumulative scores are then used to support the reward system within the year group, with certificates (Bronze, Silver and Gold awards) being sent home.
 We will be displaying and recognising the efforts of each week’s “Top Ten” on the achievements notice board.
-Each House Point awarded is also added to the annual House competition which is concluded with the annual sports day event in the summer term.
-Be sure to look out for opportunities throughout the year to contribute to the success of your house.
+Each house point awarded is also added to the annual house competition which is concluded at the annual sports day event in the summer term.
 Pupils in Year 7 can also receive letters and praise postcards from teachers and their tutor for their efforts.
-Rewards are run on a termly basis for the top 10 students throughout that period and include rewards such as: Pizza Party, Laser tag, Combat Laser games, Bowling and Karting.
+Rewards are run on a termly basis for the top 10 pupils throughout that period, and include rewards such as: pizza parties, laser tag, combat laser games, bowling and karting.

 Important events for Year 7